gcassel/Modular-Organizing-Terminology/terms/credibility.md

+#### Definition

+Credibility is perceived *[integrity](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/integrate.md) plus [competence](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/competence.md)* within a [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) [social](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/social.md) [context](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/context.md).

+#### Notes

+Credibility causes people to assign significant amounts of confidence or value to others’ actions, including their personal claims regarding past experiences.
+Depending on our personality, we might assign more or less “default credibility” to the general claims of strangers.
+That default credibility will be heavily modified by any biases and preferences regarding “types of reporters” or by personal experience with the reporters.

+Credibility is closely related to [trust](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/trust.md), although it’s a more specialized term.
+When we perceive positive credibility, we begin to trust someone within a specific (and often strictly limited) context.
+This often happens with people with whom we’ve had no personal interactions.
+By contrast, when we perceive negative credibility, we begin to actively distrust someone, and we disregard or contest their claims and actions.

 The concept of credibility is essentially a *heuristic*, or a practical shortcut, by which [agents](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md) *extend **credit** to [descriptions](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/describe.md) of [experiences](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/experience.md) or [concepts](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/concept.md)*.

 Assigning credibility is heuristic when we’re just *saving time* by not *inspecting* [information](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/information.md) personally, and it’s *also* heuristic when the supposed information-- a descriptive *indication*, *declaration* or *claim*-- is not directly available.
 For instance, few people will ever run a particle accelerator, or read its results, but we may extend credibility to scientists who use them.